ballerina-platform/ballerina-distribution/examples/url-encode-decode/url_encode_decode.md

 Ballerina URL API supports encoding/decoding a URL or part of a URL.

-For more information on the underlying module, see the [URL module](https://docs.central.ballerina.io/ballerina/url/latest/).
+For more information on the underlying module, see the [`url` module](https://docs.central.ballerina.io/ballerina/url/latest/).

 ::: code url_encode_decode.bal :::